budostylz/e15/Independent-Study/README.md

 ### Next we'll create our `src` and `dist` folders.
 ![node dependencies and webpack](https://github.com/budostylz/e15/blob/master/Independent-Study/images/webpack-standalone/js/image8.PNG)

-### The `src` folder will serve as our entry point for webpack to locate our assets.
+### The `src` folder will serve as our entry point for Webpack to locate our assets.
 ### The `dist` folder will serve as our output build for our assets.
 ### Webpack calls this neat concept the [dependency graph](https://webpack.js.org/).
 ![node dependencies and webpack](https://github.com/budostylz/e15/blob/master/Independent-Study/images/webpack-standalone/dependency-graph1.PNG)